Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-02-24-Linux_Compile.md

 $ grub2-editenv list
 $ grub2-set-default 0
 ```
-but I'm not sure the above commnd, Becuse I didn't do it.
+but I'm not sure the above commnd(grep, grub2-*), Becuse I didn't do it.

 I think I don't need it